-The cause is Maddie was being bullied.
+The cause is she was being bullied.

-In nonfiction, cause and effect relationships are used to explain many social studies and science concepts.
+In Nonfiction: They are used to explain many social studies and science concepts.

-For example, The battle began because there was a disagreement over taxes.
+For example: The battle began because there was a disagreement over taxes.

 The cause is a disagreement over taxes.